aday1/ArtBastard_DMX512FTW/README.md

+*I'd like to thank Claude.dev tbh, but yeah this is completely not finished but ill keep my main working releases here*

 # LaserTime Web Interface

 LaserTime Web Interface is a web-based application for controlling DMX lighting fixtures, managing scenes, and creating fixture groups.
 It supports MIDI mapping, OSC communication, and ArtNET protocol for DMX over Ethernet.